EEmbury/EEmbury/README.md

-Hi, my name is Emily and I am a Biology student at Wheaton College MA.
+Hi, my name is Emily and I am a Master's student at New Mexico State University.
 I am passionate about environmental conservation and I am planning to pursue a PhD in Ecology!

-- 🌱 Currently learning R Studio
+- 🌱 Currently learning genomic analysis techniques in Linux
 - :tulip: Interested in utilizing R to display and analyze ecosystem data